nabilandf/complete-linkage-clustering/README.md

 # 🌿 Complete Linkage Clustering - Data Produksi Kunyit

-This project presents a hierarchical clustering analysis using the Complete Linkage method on turmeric production data by district.
-The analysis was conducted in R and includes data preprocessing, assumption testing, cluster formation, and validation using the Silhouette Method.
+This project involves hierarchical clustering using the Complete Linkage method on turmeric production data across districts.
+The analysis was carried out in R, covering:
+- Data preprocessing
+- Assumption checking
+- Cluster formation
+- Validation with the Silhouette Method
 ---

 ## 📊 Dataset